Dragonlaird/SimConnectHelper/README.md

 # SimConnectHelper

-A static class to simplify communication with MSFS 2020 using SimConnect.
+A static C# class to simplify communication with MSFS 2020 using the SimConnect SDK (aka SimConnect).

 Allows a project to connect to MSFS 2020, via SimConnect, and submit requests for SimVars.